ryanrolds/blog/content/posts/self_employed.md

 I still need to pay bills.
 To do this, Digital Buttes offers IT contracting and consulting services.
 I landed my first contract in early May and am committed for at least the next several months.
 My biggest fear right now is lead generation.
 Kali and I are iterating on business cards & marketing and I'm going to start attending Eugene and Portland networking events.

-> If your team needs help updating applications, migrating to the cloud, containerizing workloads, or implementing DevOps/GitOps practices, please reach to [ryan@digitalbuttes.com](mailto:ryan@digitalbuttes.com).
+> If your team needs help updating applications, migrating to the cloud, containerizing workloads, or implementing DevOps/GitOps practices, please reach out to [ryan@digitalbuttes.com](mailto:ryan@digitalbuttes.com).

 ## The Future